FrancesOkolo/Word-Count-Macro-for-Microsoft-Word/README.md

 ## Description
 This repository contains a VBA (Visual Basic for Applications) macro for Microsoft Word.
 The macro is designed to:
-- Count the number of words in spans under Heading 1 and Heading 2.
+- Count the number of words in spans under Heading 1 and Heading 2 and Heading 3.
 - Calculate the total number of words in a document section from "ABSTRACT" to "REFERENCES".

 ## Usage